aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 5.Push the dataset instance, field instance, and data quality instance to Atlas using the create_in_atlas() functions.

-To see how to how to do this here is the link, at the how to create entities and relationships section https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md
+To see how to how to do this, click `here. <https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md>`_